great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 2. [Trigger the DAG on a schedule, which we have set to be once-per-day in our DAG](https://cloud.google.com/composer/docs/triggering-dags#schedule)
 3. [Trigger the DAG in response to events.](http://airflow.apache.org/docs/apache-airflow/stable/concepts/sensors.html)

-For our purposes we will trigger the DAG manually to test that it works.

-First, open the Environments page in the Cloud Console, the click on the name of the environment to open the Environment details page.
-Next, in the Airflow webserver column, follow the Airflow link for your environment.
+In order to trigger the DAG manually, first open the Environments page in the Cloud Console, then click on the name of the environment to open the Environment details page.
+In the Airflow webserver column, follow the Airflow link for your environment.
 This will open the Airflow web interface for your Cloud Composer environment.
 In the interface, click on the Trigger Dag button on the DAGs page to run your DAG configuration.

 ### 7. Check that DAG / Checkpoint has run successfully

-If the DAG run was successful, we should first see the `SUCCESS` status appear on the DAGs page of the Airflow Web UI.
-We can also check so check that new Data Docs have been generated by running `gcloud app browse`.
+If the DAG run was successful, we should see the `Success` status appear on the DAGs page of the Airflow Web UI.
+We can also check so check that new Data Docs have been generated by accessing the URL to our `gcloud` app.

 ### 8. Congratulations!

-You've successfully migrated your Great Expectations configuration to Cloud Composer viewed the resulting human-readable Data Docs.
-There are many other ways to iterate and improve this version, including more sophisticated ways of triggering Checkpoints, building our DAGs and dividing our Data Assets into Batches using DataConnectors.
+You've successfully migrated your Great Expectations configuration to Cloud Composer!

+There are many ways to iterate and improve this initial version, including more sophisticated ways of triggering Checkpoints, building our DAGs and dividing our Data Assets into Batches using DataConnectors.
 For more information, please refer to the following documentation:

 - [How to run a Checkpoint in Airflow using a `python operator`](how_to_run_a_checkpoint_in_airflow.md#option-2-running-the-checkpoint-script-output-with-a-pythonoperator)
 - [How to run a Checkpoint in Airflow using a `Airflow operator`](https://legacy.docs.greatexpectations.io/en/latest/guides/workflows_patterns/deployment_astronomer.html)